Dennis Weaver: Career

 From 1973 to 1975, Weaver was president of the Screen Actors Guild.

 His later series during the 1980s (both of which lasted only one season) were Stone in which Weaver played a Joseph Wambaugh-esque police sergeant turned crime novelist and Buck James in which he played a Texas-based surgeon and rancher.
 (Buck James was loosely based on real-life Texas doctor James "Red" Duke.)
 He portrayed a Navy rear admiral for 22 episodes of a 1983–1984 series, Emerald Point N.A.S.

-In 1977, he portrayed a husband who physically abused his wife (portrayed by Sally Struthers) in the made-for-TV movie Intimate Strangers, one of the first network features to depict domestic violence.
+In 1977, he portrayed a husband who physically abuses his wife (portrayed by Sally Struthers) in the made-for-TV movie Intimate Strangers, one of the first network features to depict domestic violence.
 In 1978, Weaver played the trail boss R. J. Poteet in the television miniseries Centennial, in the installment titled "The Longhorns".
 Weaver also appeared in many acclaimed television films, including Amber Waves (1980) with Kurt Russell.
 Also in 1980, he portrayed Dr. Samuel Mudd, who was imprisoned for involvement in the Lincoln assassination, in The Ordeal of Dr. Mudd and starred with his real-life son Robby Weaver in the short-lived NBC police series Stone.
 In 1983, he played a real estate agent addicted to cocaine in Cocaine: One Man's Seduction.
 Weaver received probably the best reviews of his career when he starred in the 1987 film Bluffing It, in which he played a man who is illiterate.
 In February 2002, he appeared on the animated series The Simpsons (episode DABF07, "The Lastest Gun in the West") as the voice of aging Hollywood cowboy legend Buck McCoy.

 For his contribution to the television industry, Dennis Weaver was given a star on the Hollywood Walk of Fame at 6822 Hollywood Blvd, and on the Dodge City (KS) Trail of Fame.
 In 1981, he was inducted into the Hall of Great Western Performers with the Bronze Wrangler Award at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.

 In the 1980s and 1990s, Weaver as McCloud was used to promote a rock show in New York City.
-He also hosted segments for the Encore Westerns premium cable network in the late 1990s and 2000s.
+He also hosted segments for the Encore Westerns premium cable network in the late 1990s and early to mid-2000s.

 Weaver's last work was done on an ABC Family cable television show called Wildfire, where he played Henry Ritter, the father of Jean Ritter and the co-owner of Raintree Ranch.
 His role on the show was cut short by his death.

+Weaver had an interest in the UFO topic and in 1986 narrated a daily toll-charge phone message service called the UFO Contact Newsline, produced in his basement and operated by his son Rusty Weaver and partner Paul Shepherd.
+Each three-minute report featured "late-breaking news of human contact with extraterrestrials, inside stories of UFO sightings and scientific verification of alien visits to planet Earth" according to an article in the Los Angeles Times.